matbe280/Master-Thesis/README.md

 # Master-Thesis
-Code for Master thesis by Mattias Bengtsson
+Code for Master thesis by, Mattias Bengtsson

-Lifestyle Politics in Sweden –
+**Lifestyle Politics in Sweden** –
 Examining the Emergence of Lifestyle politics Amidst the Decline of Class Voting in Sweden